AyaTarek91/udacity-machine-learning-capstone-starbucks/README.md

 ### Included in this repository

 - proposal.pdf - The Capstone Project proposal with the high level concepts
-- report.pdf - The Capstone Project report with detailed implementation steps
+- Report.pdf - The Capstone Project report with detailed implementation steps
 - README.md - this file
 - data.zip - Contains the three original files
 - uploaded_data.zip - Contains the train.csv and test.csv files